-RLDP Objective Number Headline RLDP Objective RLDP Issues addressed Main PPW11 theme Monmouthshire PSB Well-being Plan objective Objective 15 Accessibility To seek to reduce the need to travel by promoting a mix of land use allocations and improved internet connectivity, and where travel is required, to provide opportunities for active travel and integrated sustainable transport.
-10, 30, 36 Active and social places Develop opportunities for communities and business to be part of an economically thriving and well- connected county. hriving Welsh Language (Well-being Goal 6) Γ Objective 16 Culture, Heritage and Welsh Language To protect and enhance the built environment, culture and heritage of Monmouthshire for the future while maximising benefits for the economy, tourism and social well-being, including supporting and safeguarding the Welsh Language.
+RLDP Objective Number Headline RLDP Objective RLDP Issues addressed Main PPW11 theme Monmouthshire PSB Well-being Plan objective for active travel and integrated sustainable transport above use of the private car. thriving and well- connected county.
+A Wales of Vil orant Culture & T hriving Welsh Language (Well-being Goal 6) Objective 16 Culture, Heritage and Welsh Language To protect and enhance the built environment, culture and heritage of Monmouthshire for the future while maximising benefits for the economy, tourism and social well-being, including supporting and safeguarding the Welsh Language.
 9, 32, 33, 34, 35 Distinctive and natural places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
-Well-being Goal 7) 10 12 26 Dictinctivo Drotact and onbanco Objective 17 Climate Change To strive to limit the increase in global temperatures to 1.5°C, supporting carbon reduction through a variety of measures including the use of renewable energy, the design and location of new development, encouraging balanced job and population growth to reduce out- commuting, the provision of broadband connectivity to reduce the need to travel, the provision of ultra-low emission vehicle charging infrastructure to reduce 10, 12, 36, 37, 38 Distinctive and natural places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
+A Globally Res sponsible Wales (Well-being Goal 7) 1 Objective 17 Climate and Nature Emergency To strive to limit the increase in global temperatures to 1.5°C, supporting carbon reduction through a variety of adaptation measures including facilitating resilient ecosystems and nature recovery, the use of renewable energy, net zero ready homes, the design and location of new development, encouraging balanced job and population growth to reduce outcommuting, the provision of broadband connectivity to reduce the need to travel, the provision of ultra-low emission vehicle charging infrastructure to reduce emissions 10, 12, 36, 37, 38 Distinctive and natural places Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.

-RLDP Objective Number Headline RLDP Objective RLDP Issues addressed Main PPW11 theme Monmouthshire PSB Well-being Plan objective emissions and improve air quality, and the provision of quality Green Infrastructure.
+RLDP Objective Number Headline RLDP Objective RLDP Issues addressed Main PPW11 theme Monmouthshire PSB Well-being Plan objective and improve air quality, and the provision of quality Green Infrastructure.

-indicates the Objective has increased emphasis and importance in light of Covid-19
+^{} indicates the Objective has increased emphasis and importance in light of Covid-19